CPR3 Symposium

 Thursday, May 1, 2025

-CPR3 is hosting an in-person Symposium to bring together CPR3-funded research teams, community stakeholders and California public health policymakers to share insights from CPR3's portfolio and explore their implications for shaping public health policies and initiatives.
-Through facilitated networking, collaborative workshops and panels with various experts, we hope to create a space where attendees can share knowledge that will lead to more effective public health policy in California.
+CPR3 hosted an in-person Symposium to bring together CPR3-funded research teams, community stakeholders and California public health policymakers to share insights from CPR3's portfolio and explore their implications for shaping public health policies and initiatives.
+Through facilitated networking, collaborative workshops and panels with various experts, the symposium created a space for attendees to share knowledge that will lead to more effective public health policy in California.

 Keynote Speakers